How To Live With A Dysfunctional Family

 A cycle

 A family is often dysfunctional because it always has been that way.
 Your parents may have had dysfunctional parents, and they learned from them.
-These cycles can be challenging to break.
+Without examples of healthy relationships, these cycles can be challenging to break.
 No matter how often the children swear they won't grow up to be like their parents, they may do just that.

 Mental illnesses

-Mental illness can cause a family to be dysfunctional, especially if it runs in the family and is undiagnosed.
+Mental illness can cause a family to be dysfunctional, especially if the mental illness runs in the family and is undiagnosed.
 Various dysfunctional family characteristics are deeply rooted in it.
 Anger issues can cause conflict and abuse.
 Depression can make the family lose all motivation to get better.
 Bipolar disorder means that the family may experience many emotional highs and lows.
-These issues may be especially present in poorer families, who may not have the means to seek their illnesses.
+These mental health issues may be especially present in poorer families, who may not have the means to seek their illnesses.

 Other illnesses